- MRCC 880

 Our products are always in high demand.
 An option to returning the product is to sell it locally using your prefered resale service.
 For instance, craigslist.org or Reverb.com.
 This could potentially save money on return shipping depending on where the product is shipped from.

-• SHIPPING
+- SHIPPING

 FAQs for Conductive Labs shop shipping

-• Will I Have to Pay an Import Tax?
+- Will I Have to Pay an Import Tax?

-The importer (customer) is responsible for paying the import tax/VAT and other fees associated with importing a product ordered on conductivelabs.com, and Conductive Labs will never be responsible for your countries taxes, including for cases of replacing a defective product.
+The importer (customer) is responsible for paying the import tax/VAT and other fees associated with importing a product ordered on conductivelabs.com, and Conductive Labs will never be responsible for your country’s taxes, including for cases of replacing a defective product.
 Most countries customs departments offer a process for exchanging hardware, and you will need to understand that process in order to avoid additional taxes if the situation arises.
 Let us know if there is something you need us to provide in order to complete the process.

-• What Carriers do you Ship with?
+- What Carriers do you Ship with?

-When shopping on the Conductive Labs website shop, you will see a list of choices for shipping once you put an item in the cart.
+When shopping on the Conductive Labs website shop, you will see a list of choices for shipping carrier once you put an item in the cart.

 The carrier choices vary with the destination, size of package and cost.
 We use Easyship.com as our postage provider and they will typically offer the best price for the money, the fastest and the cheapest options.

-• How Long Will it Take to Receive an Item Once an Order is Placed?
+- How Long Will it Take to Receive an Item Once an Order is Placed?

-It depends on the delivery method.
-We recommend choosing express delivery when possible.
-The actual time it takes for the carrier to get your parcel to customs, and how long customs takes to process it is of course not within our control.
-Express delivery services such as DHL, UPS and FedEx typically handle customs processing faster than regular mail, such as HK Post.
+For International orders we recommend choosing express delivery when possible.
+The actual time it takes for the carrier to get your parcel to the destination country, and how long customs takes to process it, is of course not within our control.
+Express delivery services such as DHL, UPS and FedEx typically handle customs processing faster than regular mail, such as USPS.
 When you place an item in the cart on our shop, you will see an estimated delivery time for the carriers offered.

-• Do Orders on Conducitvelabs.com Shop Require Signature for Delivery?
+- Do Orders on Conducitvelabs.com Shop Require Signature for Delivery?

 Generally, orders made on conductivelabs.com shop require signature for delivery, but it depends on the carrier.
 Express carriers will require signature when the orders is of a certain value.
 While carriers that pass the parcel to the local postal service will typically not require signature.